francescacairoli/CQR_Quantitative_NPM/README.md

 python generate_generegul_datasets.py --nb_genes 2
 ```

 Datasets are stored in the `Datasets/` folder.
-Data are not loaded because of the space limitations in the submission phase.
+Datasets can be downloaded at the following link: \url{https://mega.nz/folder/pCok2SqQ#vz7ZelFpKT0BUgWfb3h8jQ}.

 ## Inference